01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day2.md

 2. This question is validated if the proportion of class `1` is **0.3** for both sets.

-# Exercice 5 Breast Cancer prediction
+# Exercise 5 Breast Cancer prediction

-The goal of this exercice is to use Logistic Regression to predict breast cancer.
+The goal of this exercise is to use Logistic Regression to predict breast cancer.
 It is always important to understand the data before training any Machine Learning algorithm.
 The data is described in **breast-cancer-wisconsin.names**.
 I suggest to add manually the column names in the DataFrame.

 Preliminary: